kolypto/py-good/README.rst

     schema = Schema(isDir)
     schema('/')  #-> '/'
     schema('/404')
-    #-> Invalid: Must be an existing directory: expected isdir(), got /404
+    #-> Invalid: Must be an existing directory: expected isDir(), got /404

 Arguments: \* ``message``: Validation error message \* ``expected``:
 Expected value string representation, or ``None`` to get it from the